khulnasoft/tracker/docs/docs/events/builtin/syscalls/ptrace.md

 ## Description

-The `ptrace()` system call is a means by which one process, termed the "tracer", can observe and control the execution of another process, known as the "tracee".
+The `ptrace()` system call is a means by which one process, termed the "tracer", can observe and control the execution of another process, known as the "tracker".

-Through `ptrace()`, a tracer can examine and alter the tracee's memory and registers, essentially gaining a mechanism to inspect and manipulate the internal state of the tracee.
+Through `ptrace()`, a tracer can examine and alter the tracker's memory and registers, essentially gaining a mechanism to inspect and manipulate the internal state of the tracker.
 The primary use case for `ptrace()` is in the implementation of debugging tools and other code-analysis utilities, which serve as aids in software development.